AntonioFeijaoUK/www-antoniofeijao-com/docs/_posts/2020/2020-09-11-how-to-reinstall-macos-with-external-bootable-disk.md

     - bootdisk
 ---

+* Update 2022-10
+    - Apple now has a page with download to all version in here [https://support.apple.com/en-gb/HT211683](https://support.apple.com/en-gb/HT211683)
+    > "Apple recommends using the latest (newest) macOS that is compatible with your Mac"

 How to reinstall MacOS with external bootable disk installer for Mac operating system. **macOS Catalina, macOS Mojave, or macOS High Sierra**.
 You can use an external drive or secondary volume as a startup disk from which to install the Mac operating system.

 This article was inspired after I helped a friend recover their Mac operating system and documents.
 Having an external drive with macOS really help and did a quick install. ![external-disk-with-various-macOS-versions](/assets/images/external-disk-with-various-macOS-versions.jpg "external-disk-with-various-macOS-versions")